DFabric/dppm-rest-api/README.md

 ## Installation

-Download a binary from the releases page, or clone the repository and run `crystal build src/dppm_rest_api.cr` in the repo dir.
+Clone the repository and run:

+`shards build`

 ## Usage